oceanprotocol/ocean.js/docs/quickstart_marketplace.md

 4. Create a config file and update contract addresses
 5. Publish a new data token
 6. Mint 100 tokens

-1. Alice publishes assets for data services (= publishes a datatoken contract and metadata)
-1. Alice mints 100 tokens
+7. Publish a dataset
-1. Alice allows marketplace to sell her datatokens
+8. Alice allows marketplace to sell her datatokens
-1. Marketplace posts asset for sale
-1. Value swap: Bob buys datatokens from marketplace
-1. Bob uses a service he just purchased (download)
+9. Marketplace withdraws Alice's datatokens from allowance

 Let's go through each step.